 Total tourists (2017): 510,000

-Macedonia has been a candidate member of the European Union since 2005.
-These days, it looks like it's about to perform a reverse-Brexit and attempt to join the EU as a full-fledged member.
-That could mean a major influx of tourists from elsewhere on the continent, so we may be witnessing the last sleepy undiscovered days of Macedonia.
+North Macedonia (formerly Macedonia — its name was officially changed in 2019) has been a candidate member of the European Union since 2005.
+These days, it looks like it’s about to perform a reverse-Brexit and attempt to join the EU as a full-fledged member.
+That could mean a major influx of tourists from elsewhere on the continent, so we may be witnessing the last of the country’s sleepy, undiscovered days.

 Although landlocked, this relatively small country has a number of beautiful lakes.
-It's characterized by its hills, valleys, and historic architecture -- mainly inspired by Orthodox Christianity, but influenced by the Albanian Muslim minority.
+It’s characterized by its hills, valleys, and historic architecture — mainly inspired by Orthodox Christianity but influenced by its Albanian Muslim minority as well.

 Total tourists (2017): 336,000